SystemsCyber/Software-Defined-Truck/Doc/Documentation.md

         uint32_t timestamp
         {abstract} # uint8_t type
     }
-    note right of COMMBLOCK: The id is the device id of the \nsender not the receiver. note right of COMMBLOCK: I moved the timestamp into the\nCOMMBLOCK so that SSSFs can\nmeasure the network performance\n of the controller.

     class WSenseBlock{
         type = 2
         uint8_t num_signals
         float signals[19]
     }
-    note right of WSenseBlock: capped signals to a max size of 19 because it makes\nit much easier to work with for the time being.
-I\nknow that eventually we probably want it to be\nunrestricted.
-19 was chosen because then the size\nof WSenseBlock = the size of WCANBlock.
     COMMBLOCK <|- WSenseBlock

     class WCANFrame{